backplane/ghlatest/README.md

    dev

 COMMANDS:
-   list, l, ls      list available releases download, d, dl  download the latest available release json, j          print json doc representing latest release from github api help, h          Shows a list of commands or help for one command
+   list, ls      list available releases download, dl  download the latest available release json, j       print json doc representing latest release from github api help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   --verbosity value  Sets the verbosity level of the log messages printed by the program, should be one of the following:
-   --help, -h     show help
+      "debug", "error", "fatal", "info", "panic", "trace", or "warn" --help, -h     show help
    --version, -v  print the version
 ```

-See the help test for each command, for example:
+### Download Help

 ```
 $ ghlatest download -h